-https://www.whitley.kyschools.us/content/120
+www.whitley.kyschools.us/Pages/Nutrition.Web/Nutrition/School Nutrition.html

 Whitley County Schools participate in the National School Breakfast and Lunch Programs and in the Child and Adult Food Care Program.

 The Whitley County Board has approved that the schools may participate in the Community Eligibility Provision which allows School Nutrition to provide Lunch and Breakfast at no cost for all students enrolled in the Whitley County School System.
 The child must be located at their enrolled site or with an approved field trip group to receive the benefit.